trinitylake-io/trinitylake/docs/format/tree/b-epsilon-tree.md

 It was originally proposed in _[Lower Bounds for External Memory Dictionaries](http://perso.ens-lyon.fr/loris.marchal/docs-data-aware/brodal_fagerberg_LB_EM_dict.pdf)_ in 2003 as a way to demonstrate an asymptotic performance tradeoff curve between B-trees and buffered repository trees.
 The concept is re-introduced for database applications in _[An Introduction to Bepsilon-trees and Write-Optimization](https://www.usenix.org/system/files/login/articles/login_oct15_05_bender.pdf)_ in 2015.
-Some applications of the B-epsilon tree include [BtrFS](https://btrfs.readthedocs.io/en/latest/), an implementation of the Linux file system using this data structure.
+One application of the B-epsilon tree in the storage domain is [BtrFS](https://btrfs.readthedocs.io/en/latest/), an implementation of the Linux file system using this data structure.

 ## Write